tmo1/fidovault/README.md

  * [tokenring](https://github.com/glyph/tokenring): "TokenRing is a back-end for the Python keyring module, which uses a hard token to encrypt your collection of passwords as a large Fernet token, composed of individual password entries, each of which is separately encrypted as a smaller Fernet token of its own."
  * [age-plugin-fido](https://github.com/riastradh/age-plugin-fido): "draft fido plugin for age(1)" ("early draft, likely buggy, protocol not finalized", "usability issues with multiple fido keys", "not actually tested with age(1) yet")
  * [age-plugin-yubikey](https://github.com/olastor/age-plugin-fido2-hmac/): "Encrypt files with fido2 keys that support the "hmac-secret" extension."
+ * [FileKey](https://filekey.app/): "Files need protection.
+FileKey secures them.
+Works with Yubikeys.
+Drop files in.
+They lock.
+Drop them again.
+They unlock.
+Your data stays on your device, and only you hold the key.
+Open source and powered by AES-256 encryption—the same standard trusted by the US government for top-secret information." ([Reddit announcement thread](https://old.reddit.com/r/yubikey/comments/1iiptny/introducing_filekey_encrypt_decrypt_files_using/))
  * [khefin](https://github.com/mjec/khefin): "A system for using a FIDO2 authenticator with hmac-secret extension support to generate passphrase-protected secrets." ([abandoned a couple of years ago](https://github.com/mjec/khefin/issues/42))

 ## Donations